 All school supplies are included in the school fees.
 Children receive their supplies at the beginning of the school year.
-Parents are responsible for replacement cost of agendas, books and calculators.
+Parents are responsible for replacement cost of agendas, books, calculators and other items.

 Scientific calculators are provided once to new students entering Grades 6 to 12.
 Each student is required to safeguard his or her calculator.
 If a student loses a calculator, parents will be required to replace it at their own expense.